 Exit interviews are a crucial component of the hiring process.
-This is because they give you an opportunity to find out why candidates left their previous jobs, and what you can do to fix those issues before someone else does.
-In this blog post, you will learn how exit interviews can be beneficial for your company in the long run and some tips on conducting one as well!
+This is because they allow you to find out why candidates left their previous jobs and what you can do to fix those issues before someone else does.
+In this blog post, you will learn how exit interviews can benefit your company in the long run and some tips on conducting one!

 Exit interview surveys are an important way to gather insight from departing employees.
 It’s always recommended that these questionnaires be completed online, as this will allow you to run analytics and provide more insights for your organization.
 Employees often have a lot on their plates at the end of day one of leaving work, so giving them ample time after they’ve left can help ensure better responses during exit interviews.

-An exit interview is an essential part of the employment process, as it provides valuable insights into why someone has left.
-It also allows for a final opportunity to thank and bid farewell to departing employees.
+An exit interview is essential to the employment process, providing valuable insights into why someone has left.
+It also allows a final opportunity to thank and bid farewell to departing employees.
 This blog post will explore the benefits of conducting an exit interview and offer tips on making this conversation effective.

 Why did you start looking for another job?

 Answers to this question are as unique as the individuals, but they can be grouped into different categories.
-After a while, patterns begin to emerge that we all share in common, such as why people want to change professions or leave their jobs behind altogether.
+After a while, patterns emerge that we all share, such as why people want to change professions or leave their jobs behind altogether.
 Honest employees will reveal the current situation at your company and help you gather important information.

 Why are you leaving this job?

 You’re going to want a detailed account of the person’s decision-making process.
 It may seem like they left for one reason, but it could be that there were many reasons behind their final choice to leave.
-You’ll need more information to assess the situation before making any decisions properly.
+You’ll need more information to assess the situation before making proper decisions.

 What does the new position offer that influenced you to make the decision?